Eth-H/ResourceSummaries/guides/unix/shell/utils/general/system/processes.md

     //EG
         0,14,29,44 * * * * /usr/bin/example2
         runs /usr/bin/example2 at the 15-minute mark on every hour, every day.
 Make sure you add each new task on a new line.

-//get info on running processes
+# get info on running processes
     // -p [processID]: Find out what files the process is using
     //-r: read access, -w: write access
     //-u [userName]: process owned by specific user, -u^[userName]: not owned